The Christian Alliance for Orphans

 Every Christian has the Responsibility to Care for the Orphan

 Dr. Joy Hervey shares how every Christian has a role to play to caring for the orphan.

 Don’t forget… Orphan Sunday is right around the corner!
-If you aren’t already, please encourage your church (and church’s in your community) to observe Orphan Sunday on November 13, or any Sunday during the month of November (National Adoption Month).
+If you aren’t already, please encourage your church (and church’s in your community) to observe Orphan Sunday on the second Sunday in November, or any Sunday during the month of November (National Adoption Month).

 For resources and ideas, check out the website belowOrphan Sunday Resources

 We also want to announce materials for “Stand Sunday” which is a version of Orphan Sunday that is directed specifically toward children in Foster Care.

 If you have a heart to engage the African American church in God's mandate to care for the fatherless, please contact us!

 - Within the vision of CAFO, the AACI works to inspire and equip the African-American church to care for vulnerable children in response to God’s command to “do justice” and care for orphans (James 1:27, Isaiah 1:17, Matthew 25:40).

 - The CAFO AACI will raise awareness about the African-American foster care disparity within the American foster care system, and encourage Christians to serve foster children.
 The African-American population within foster care percentage (29%) is double that of the general African-American population percentage (14%).